- Construction Operations Building Information Exchange (COBie)

 - GSA Federal Acquisition Service

-- A Sourcebook for Green and Sustainable Building—This site contains the entire contents of the Sustainable Building Sourcebook produced by the city of Austin, Texas as part of their Green Builder Program.
+- Sustainable Sources—This site contains the entire contents of the Sourcebook produced by the city of Austin, Texas as part of their Green Builder Program.
 Provides concise, practical reviews of materials and pertinent life cycle issues (attributes and concerns).
 Also provides lists of product manufacturers and trade organizations.
 Numerous links to other related green building websites.

 - Sustainable Facilities Tool – Green Products Compilation